prophile/srobo-roles/evacuation.md

 Blueshirts not directly involved should make their way to the evacuation point with competitors, guests and team leaders.

+For the SUSU building, the evacuation point is **TODO: yet to be found**.

 Building Re-entry
 -----------------

-Once the Head Warden and Safety Officer agree it is safe to re-enter the building, they will ask the area wardens to return to their posts then make an announcement at the evacuation area.
+Once the Head Warden and Safety Officer agree it is safe to re-enter the building (possibly in consultation with either Southampton Estates and Facilities or the Fire Department in case of a fire alarm), they will ask the area wardens to return to their posts then make an announcement at the evacuation area.